 A registrant is in some sense in the best position to refine his or her expectations of what will happen with a name, but is also constrained by registry policies and the available registry and (where they are involved) registrar systems in what the registrant receives.
 In particular, in our example we are supposing a registrant of example.X, so the variant relationship is at the parent.
 If the parent operates by doing automatic mirroring (by, for instance, using a DNAME record to point Y to X), then the user might not be aware that he or she is in fact registrant of two different DNS names.
 (Compare also to the system administrator discussion, above.)

 Before consideration of the cases, it is important to note that registrants need to have an understanding of the various possible states of variant labels whenever they have options for managing the variants.
 For instance, in a case where a registry automatically withholds variants but does not allocate them without some action on the part of a registrant, the registrant needs to know to look for this action.
-Similarly, if there are restrictions on how a variant name may be operated (like a restriction to Mirroring, for instance), the registrant needs to understand these rules.
+Similarly, if there are restrictions on how a variant name may be operated (like a restriction to mirroring, for instance), the registrant needs to understand these rules.
 This may be more information about the domain name life cycle than a registrant is usually prepared for.

 Case E1 (user expected a variant and such is implemented) is of course the ideal for the registrant, as long as the registrant actually knows that the support is there.

 Case E2 (user expected a variant but it only sometimes works) might happen if the chain of systems between the registrant and the registry had missing or buggy features: the management of a variant label, for instance, might not work correctly.
-This is likely to cause apparent service failures on example.Y.
+This is likely to cause apparent service failures.

 Case E3 (user expected a variant which is not implemented) is the one that is most difficult for the registrant, because the registrant expects certain things to work that do not.
 This leads to unexpected failures (e.g., a web site that does not serve all the visitors that were expected, or mail that cannot be received from some people).
 This failure case is also likely to be a surprising one – that is, the registrant likely does not know to look for a failure in the first place, and therefore is not aware that the problem exists.
 (If the registrant knows about the problem, of course, he or she could simply register the additional name, assuming the Y TLD also existed.
 But the primary motivator for variants is for the case where humans do not detect a difference even though machines do.)